 Buffy the Vampire Slayer’s most sinister villain embodies the chaotic evil.
 Angelus, the soulless counterpart to Buffy’s loyal ensouled lover Angel, delights in causing pain and torment.

 Angelus’s primary mission in life is to hurt people.
 He considered the emotional turmoil inflicted upon his victims a type of art, often lingering to spy on their reactions.
-The most heartbreaking example is how he sets Giles up to find Jenny Calendar’s body: lifeless on the bed, surrounded by romantic candles and rose petals.
+The most heartbreaking example is when he sets Giles up to find Jenny Calendar’s body lifeless on the bed, surrounded by romantic candles and rose petals.

 Season three’s powerful “Amends” showed viewers that toying with people wasn’t an exception Angelus made for his enemies but what he does in general.
 The businessman haunting Angel’s dreams questioned why Angelus set up his children in their beds as if they were sleeping.
 This short dialogue scene was a callback to the previous season’s brutal setup but also highlighted Angelus’s depravity.